mstksg/inCode/copy/entries/trie.md

         -> State Int (Map k (Gr (Maybe v) k))
     ```

-    To turn a map of subgraph-producing actions into an action producing a map
+    to turn a map of subgraph-producing actions into an action producing a map
     of subgraphs.

+    Note that this is made much simpler because of explicit state sequencing,
+    since it gives us the opportunity to choose what "order" we want to perform
+    our actions.
+Putting this after `fresh` ensures that the nodes in the
+    subtries all have larger ID's than the root node.
+If we swap the order of
+    the actions, we can actually invert the node ordering.

 3. Next, it's useful to collect all of the subroots, `subroots :: [(k, Int)]`.
     These are all of the node id's of the roots of each of the subtrees, paired